emilgpetkov/OpenGLShading/Session/ReadMe.txt

 The source code of the application is placed in the <name_of_the_application>/Session Each of the projects is placed in its own directory.

+Please find CMakeLists.txt files in each directory and adjust its paths in order that they conform your environment.

 ==============================

 Projects top-to-bottom: